Practical Female Psychology: Summary & Review

 This stuff is true, but it’s not what you will find in research, studies, or more scientific books like the ones from John Gottman.

-- Some very humorous lines
+• Some humorous lines

 There were a few lines that really got me laughing.